thoughtbot/maintaining-open-source-projects/book/02-community.md

 Any kind of participation is useful to your nascent project.
 You can see where people struggle, why they struggle, and what you could improve in your software or documentation to make the onboarding process smoother.
-In the early stages each interaction should be celebrated: your project is getting validated.
+In the early stages we should celebrate each interaction: your project is getting validated.

 Routinely acknowledge contributors to your project.
 Thank them for their time they spend providing feedback and code.
 Thank them publicly, and be explicit